Map of Where Different Types of Mushrooms Grow in the United States for Mushroom Foraging

 Mushrooms Growing In The Wild vs. Grow Kits

-It’s estimated that there are over twenty species of psychedelic mushrooms growing wild in the United States without the aid of mushroom grow kits.
+It’s estimated that there are over twenty species of special mushrooms growing wild in the United States without the aid of mushroom grow kits.
 That’s probably quite the low estimate, in fact, but those were the findings by the California Academy of Sciences and the National Geographic Society in their joint initiative called iNaturalist, a social network which allows people to share biodiversity information.

 iNaturalist organizers recently released a mushroom observation study using this information on biodiversity, which to our knowledge might be one of the most complete studies on the actual locations of different species of mushrooms, including psychoactive fungi.
 This is possible because the organization effectively “crowdsourced” work to thousands of explorers, mycologists, biologists, and individuals otherwise interested in documenting their findings in nature.